aadilmallick/my-notes-docusaurus/docs/kotlin-and-android/02-intro-kotlin.md

 var myObjInstance = MyClass()
 ```

-#### Constructors + properties
+#### Basic Constructors + properties

-The basic form of a class constructor is like this.
+The most basic way to declare a constructor of a class is like a function signature:

-Whatever arguments you pass in, if you declare them with `var` or `val`, they will automatically become class properties.

 ```kotlin
 class MyClass(arguments) {